Inspections

 Ofsted Good Provider

-Our school was inspected by Ofsted in January 2020 and we continue to be judged a good school.
+Our school was inspected by Ofsted in January 2025 when we were judged as a good school in all areas.

 You can read the full report below: